-g.Nautilus PRO is a CE-certified and FDA cleared wearable headset to record brain activity in medical and clinical environments.
-It’s available with prefixed 8/16/32 dry or wet EEG electrode position for faster montage and to avoid errors.
-The dry electrode version is based on the worldwide proven g.SAHARA EEG technology and the gel-based electrode version comes with g.LADYbird EEG electrodes.
+g.Nautilus PRO is a CE-certified and FDA cleared wearable EEG headset to record brain activity in medical and clinical environments.
+It’s available with prefixed 8/16/32 dry or wet EEG electrodes for faster montage. g.Nautilus PRO comes with g.SAHARA active dry EEG electrodes or g.LADYbird active wet EEG electrodes.

 |8/16/32 channels wearable EEG with 3-axis accelerometer|

 |2.4 GHz digital transmission, range: 10 meters indoor|

 |10 hours continuous recording and 2-3 hours charging|

 |Internal impedance check with active electrodes|

 |The only wearable headset with active EEG electrodes|

 |CE certified and FDA cleared medical EEG headset|